Observability REST Endpoints¶

 All endpoints require authentication.
 When using the SDK, pass your API key to the client:

-For direct REST access, include the bearer token in the request header:
+For direct REST access, include the following headers:

 organization_idis automatically resolved from your API key.
 Tenants can only access observability data within their organization.